 Lincoln University is a private, non-profit, non-sectarian educational institution based in Oakland, California.
 It was founded in 1919 in San Francisco by Dr. Benjamin Franklin Lickey, and was chartered under the laws of California in 1926.
 In 1950, the University became a non-profit tax-exempt institution under the United States Internal Revenue Code, Section 501 (c) (3).

-From the school's founding in 1919, Lincoln has placed an emphasis on adult education and urban outreach, as well as keeping an international orientation.
-These characteristics became distinguishing marks of the institution.
-Lincoln University was among the first post-secondary educational institutions in California to offer programs with a focus on the needs of the working adults.
-The emphasis was further refined to also meet the demands of international students.
+From the school’s founding, Lincoln University has placed its focus on adult education as well as keeping an international character.
+These features became distinguishing marks of the institution.
+It was among the first post-secondary educational institutions in California to offer programs for working adults.
+The emphasis was further refined to meet the demands of international students.